arya5555/Workspace/README.md

   - File sharing
   - Collaborative to-do list
   - Members can see when other members are working in this space, or busy working in another space

+### User Stories

+- As a user, I want to be able to create a new space and add it to a list of spaces
+- As a user, I want to be able to see a list of all spaces
+- As a user, I want to be able to add a website link, file path, or application to a list of resources in a space (for an application, this means adding the path to an executable file)
+- As a user, I want to be able to open a link pinned in a space in my default browser
+- As a user, I want to be able to open a file pinned in a space (in an external program)
+- As a user, I want to be able to launch an application pinned in a space
+- As a user, I want to be able to delete a resource pinned in a space
+- As a user, I want to be able to start a timer for time to work in a space
+- As a user, I want to be able to add more time to a timer
+- As a user, I want to be able to set a break timer after a work timer
+- As a user, I want to be able to add a task to a to-do list within a space
+- As a user, I want to be able to mark a task as complete
+- As a user, I want to be able to delete a task from a space
+- As a user, I want to be able to display all relevant information about one space (resources and to-dos)